mkudzia/c4l-workshop-2016/outline.md

 ```
 NOTE: the number after the -v should match the number after jdk that you copied and pasted from the previous command

-### Windows bonus: Updating your PATH to include Python 3.5
+### Windows: Updating your PATH to include Python 3.5
 1.

 ### Windows bonus: Adding Sublime text to PATH